SalgueroRoci/OCI-Terraform-Modules/README.md

 Also learn more about dependencies [here](https://www.terraform.io/intro/getting-started/dependencies.html).
 They're also important to know!

-## Step 6: Creating a Compute Instance
+## Step 2: Creating a Compute Instance

 Finally, we create the compute mostly using code from Abhiram Ampabathina [here](https://github.com/mrabhiram/terraform-oci-sample/tree/master/modules/compute-instance) (we barely wrote any original code as you can probably tell, but we never really tread any new ground that required new code.
 As long as you have a good understanding of Terraform, we believe it's okay.
 And even if you don't, looking at example code is a good way to learn ☺️).

+## Step 3: Create Block Volume

+Finally we create a a block volume to extend storage of a compute.
+Documentation [here](https://www.terraform.io/docs/providers/oci/r/core_volume.html).
+After creating block volume, just attach to the compute instance and run ISCSI commands.

 ## Conclusion
 It has been made clear through this lab how powerful and useful Terraform is for DevOps and cloud developers.
 We hope this walkthrough was useful!